ociu/sphinx-traceability-extension/tests/docs/autodoc/docs/index.rst

 backward = test cases -> requirements) of the software requirements and the test cases provide information about missing requirements and/or missing test cases.

-.. item-matrix:: title
+.. item-matrix:: Traceability
    :source: SW_REQ_
    :target: SW_TEST_
-   :type: validates validated_by
+   :type: validated_by

 Indices and tables
 ==================